dieudo/RestauAnalytics/README.md

 ## Schema of the problem from the last value to the next value

-Any restaurant in regard to their next move(next score) could follow one of the path below.
-So the entire system could be synthetixes into this schema
+Any restaurant regarding their next move(next score) could follow one of the paths below.
+So the entire system could be synthesized into this schema

 ![problem](problem.png)